Roofing Terms Glossary

 Course: A row of shingles or roll roofing running the length of the roof.

 Coverage: Amount of weather protection provided by the roofing material.
-Depends on number of layers of material between the exposed surface of the roofing and the deck (single coverage, double coverage, etc.).
+It depends on the number of layers of material between the exposed surface of the roofing and the deck (single coverage, double coverage, etc.).

 Cutout: The open portions of a strip shingle between the tabs.